 “My very first studio work with Gil Norton in New Zealand was 18 years ago at the legendary York Street Studios, so when I was asked to work with him at the New Zealand Music Producer Series I jumped at the opportunity,” says Murphey.

 Norton and Murphy will be hosting a four-day production and engineering workshop from 31 October to 3 November, along with public seminar in Auckland (30 Oct) and Wellington (5 Nov).

-Applications for the New Zealand Music Producer Series are open from 6 September to 9 October.
+Applications for the New Zealand Music Producer Series have now closed however there are still limited places available for the one-day mixing workshop.
 Click here for the application form.

-The cost for each four-day seminar is $600 plus GST.
-The cost of each mix-day only is $200 plus GST.
+The cost of each mix-day workshop is $200 plus GST.

 Gil Norton and Clint Murphy.
 Moderated by producer Greg Haver.